cristinae/teaching/mt2023/README.md

 Week to stop, breath, we do some exercises, clarify general doubts, and practice some exam-like questions.

-* Y5/K5: Buffer, Q/A, Exercises
+* K5: Selected exercises, Q/A
 * All: Mocky exam-like exercises and questions

 ### Week 13

-We are back with theory with some selected topics.
+We are back with theory, sign language translation to start with non-textual data.

-* Y6: Sign Language Translation
+* Y6: Sign Language Translation I
-* C11: Cross-lingual embeddings and unsupervised MT
+* Y7: Sign Language Translation II

 ### Week 14

-Some more selected topics beyond standard neural machine translation.
+A bit more on multimodal translation.
+Starting some selected topics.

-* C12: Low-resource and multilingual MT
+* K6: Multimodal Machine Translation
-* C13: Self-supervised MT and sentence embeddings
+* C11: Cross-lingual embeddings and unsupervised MT

 <span style="color:red">Deadline for Lab2 report</span>

 ### Week 15

-Yet another selected topic, translation beyond text. <br>
+More selected topics and final remarks.

-Final remarks.
+* C12: Low-resource and multilingual MT

-* K6: Multimodal Machine Translation
+* C13: Self-supervised MT and sentence embeddings
-* All: TO DISCUSS-> exam? challenge results?
+* Alternative: Challenge discussion